 - voluntary sector.

-Many therapists are employed by more than one type of organisation, for example the NHS, private clinics and voluntary organisations.
+You could be employed by more than one type of organisation, for example the NHS, a private clinic and voluntary organisation.

 A small percentage of therapists are self-employed and work exclusively in private practice.
-Those who do must follow strict guidelines, organise their own insurance, provide practice premises, pay their own income tax and arrange clinical supervision.
+You'll typically need to wait until you have built up some experience before you open your own practice and you'll need to follow strict guidelines, organise your own insurance, provide practice premises, pay your own income tax and arrange clinical supervision.

-A small number also work in training institutions or in universities as lecturers and clinical tutors.
+It's also possible to work in training institutions or universities as a lecturer or clinical tutor.

 Look for job vacancies at: